 For expats living in China, entertainment and eating out can be a delightful experience, with various options to suit all budgets.
 From street food stalls to high-end restaurants, the culinary scene in China offers something for everyone.
 Eating out at local restaurants can be very affordable, especially when compared to Western countries.

 For those on a tight budget, street food vendors offer many cheap and tasty options.
-Expats looking for a more upscale dining experience can choose from a wide range of options including regional Chinese cuisine, international fusion, and Western-style restaurants.
+Expats looking for a more upscale dining experience can choose from a wide range of options, including regional Chinese cuisine, international fusion, and Western-style restaurants.

 In terms of entertainment, there is no shortage of options in China.
-The country boasts a rich cultural heritage and there are many opportunities to explore it through music, dance, and theatre performances.
+The country boasts a rich cultural heritage, and there are many opportunities to explore it through music, dance, and theatre performances.
 China also has a vibrant nightlife scene, with plenty of bars and clubs to pick from.
 Expats can also take advantage of outdoor activities such as hiking, cycling and water sports, which are typically free or low-cost.

 Cost of living in China chart

 Prices may vary across China, depending on the product and service provider.
-The list below shows average prices for Shanghai in April 2024.
+The list below shows the average prices for Shanghai in April 2024.

 Accommodation (monthly rent)